 Przystanek Piekarnia bakeries on Hoża and Mołdawska Streets are examples of combining the suspended ceiling function with product display space.
 Both premises have common parameters, such as high ceilings and small usable area.

-For the same reasons, the interior on Mołdawska Street is equipped with a solid form made of stained modules which serves as a multi-purpose item of furniture.
+For the same reasons, the interior on Mołdawska Street is equipped with a solid form made of stained modules which serve as a multi-purpose item of furniture.
 It was created using 660 elements.
-A coffee machine, slicer and sink are placed along the work surface, while hidden units with doors are fitted underneath it.
+A coffee machine, slicer, and sink are placed on the work surface, while hidden units with doors are fitted underneath it.
 Above, space has been made for display racks for baked products.
 The entire plywood structure extends from the walls to the ceiling, delicately lowering it and at the same time delineating the sales area.
 The furniture item also includes the main lighting components of the premises.

 On account of its location and large glazed area, the interior on Marszałkowska Street required a structure that would attract passers-by.
 The openwork installation is composed of 350 elements combined into repetitive square modules mounted on the wall and ceiling.
 Here too the lighting plays a part in creating the atmosphere of the space, which is why its selection and placement are meant to match the plywood system.